valderman/mcctl/README.md

     than `n` seconds ago.
 Only meaningful if `restart` is `true`.
     Defaults to 3 seconds.

+  * `heap-size`: initial heap size of the Minecraft server Java process, in megabytes.
+    Defaults to 1024 MB.

+  * `max-heap-size`: maximum heap size of the Minecraft server Java process, in megabytes.
+    Defaults to whatever `heap-size` is set to.

   * `server-properties`: contents for the instance's `server.properties` file.
     No checking is done of the syntax of this property; it's copied verbatim into place.